 - Play Blackjack using the 888Casino bonus code.

 It was also reported that Adelson recently contributed $4.5 million to Republican candidates in Texas to aid their election campaigns.

 His chances for success are questionable given the strong anti-gambling attitude among lawmakers.
 State House Rep. Joe Deshotel has been an active proponent of a constitutional amendment that would clear the way for Texas casinos.
 From Port Arthur, the Democrat represents the Gulf Coast areas in the state.

 His past attempts at moving legislation forward have all failed.
 Lost tax revenue to every border state with legal casinos could finally change that stance.
 Many of these gaming venues are located close to the Texas border to elevate the situation.

-Other Republican strongholds that have casinos in Arkansas and Tennessee have yielded to the pressures to legalize casinos in recent years.
-Tennessee just went live with legal sports betting on Nov.
-1.
+Other Republican strongholds that have retail spots in Arkansas casinos and Tennessee casinos have yielded to the pressures to legalize the industry in recent years.
+Tennessee sportsbooks just went live on Nov.
+1, 2020, for example.

 Ironically enough, Adelson remains staunchly opposed to legal online gambling in any form.
-More and more states such as New Jersey and Pennsylvania have been able to fill any voids in their land-based casino tax revenue with legal online casino and sports betting sites.
+More and more states such as New Jersey casinos and Pennsylvania casinos have been able to fill any voids in their land-based casino tax revenue with online revenue.

 The 87-year old business mogul is only interested in land-based casino expansion into the Texas market.
 Back in 2014, he was a large contributor in the start-up of the Coalition to Stop Internet Gambling.
 This is a lobbying group that fights the expansion of online gambling in states all across the US.
 Most of their efforts focus on maintaining the bans that still exist.